 Treatment of autism is available.
 Behavioral therapy programs are available from several sources and they are designed to aid people in talking, communicating effectively, interacting with others, and avoiding negative or antisocial behaviors.
 Behavioral therapy uses positive reinforcement, self-help, and social skills training to improve behavior and communication.

-Applied Behavioral Analysis (ABA) and Treatment and Education of Autistic and Related Communication Handicapped Children (TEACCH) are treatments available for children with autism.
+Applied Behavioral Analysis (ABA) and Treatment and Education of Autistic and Related Communication (TEACCH) are treatments available for children with autism.
 The Autism Society maintains a website and offers a toll-free hotline (1-800-3-AUTISM/1-800-328-8476).
 This resource provides information and referral services to anyone who requests them.

 Treatment involves educating the child with autism spectrum disorder.
 The Individuals with Disabilities Education Act (IDEA) authorized states to determine how to provide educational services to children younger than 3 years of age.
 The Education for All Handicapped Children Act of 1975 requires free and appropriate public education for all children, regardless of the extent and severity of their handicaps.